Open-Markets-Initiative/Directory/About/License/ReadMe.md

 ## Copyrighted Source Generation Technology

-Rights to modular protocol code generation technologies remain with Omi.
-Each model is 'quarantined' as a separate platform plugin project.
-Legally this restricts any copyright leakage across models.
+Rights to modular binary protocol code generation technologies remain with patent holders.
+Each source generation model (ie C++, lua dissectors, etc) is 'quarantined' as a separate platform plugin and executable.
+Legally these should be treated as separate programs.